Writing / NetSuite

 So what happens when you hand the keys to a language model?

 I’ve spent a few weekends finding out.
-The vehicle is the Model Context Protocol — Anthropic’s open standard for letting LLMs call tools — and the patient is a NetSuite sandbox for one of Devma’s clients.
+The vehicle is the Model Context Protocol - Anthropic’s open standard for letting LLMs call tools.

 The setup